Sales incentive: definition, types & examples

 Split

-Split incentives divide rewards amongst teammates and encourage people to take on new challenges within a group.
+Split sales incentives divide rewards amongst teammates and encourage people to take on new challenges within a group.
 Whether divided evenly or portioned according to duties or seniority, this type of sales incentive encourages peers to effectively collaborate to earn the desired reward.
 When introducing rewards, it’s important to clearly communicate how incentives for employees will be distributed.
 This way, organizations can show how they prioritize fairness.

 Presales